Preventing Listera monocytogenes

 The Ohio State University

-USDA FSIS data show that problems with Listeria monocytogenes in fully cooked, ready-to-eat meat products are greater for smaller processors, than for larger processors.
+USDA FSIS data show that problems with Listeria monocytogenes in fully-cooked, ready-to-eat meat products are greater for smaller processors, than for larger processors.
 These problems often result in public recalls of products, which is never an easy process for any company to deal with.
-There are a number of techniques that the larger processors are using to eliminate Listeria from their products.
+Smaller processors can learn from the techniques that the larger processors are using to eliminate Listeria from their products.

 Post-packaging pasteurization involves heating the surface of packaged ready-to-eat meat products until 1 to 2 logs of Listeria monocytogenes are destroyed on the products surfaces.
 The process has been shown to be more effective than the addition of antimicrobial agents in eliminating Listeria from packaged products, however, verifying the effectiveness of this treatment is not easy for smaller processors.
 Also, this process may also cause undesirable product changes if the packaged products are heated too much or too long.